 Although businesses incorporate various strategies to deliver a seamless omnichannel experience to their customers, they can still not bring them back to their buying journey.

 It could be because of one of the following challenges:

 a) Message Frequency Challenge

-The stakes of a customer not noticing a personalized message are high.
+The high stakes of a customer not noticing a personalized message.
 You may bombard their mails or push notifications, but in the end, they might get frustrated.
 And, with the customers losing interest, there is nothing much you can do.

 b) Privacy Wars

-A problem with the iOS users — Apple’s privacy protocols do not allow much data transparency.
+A problem with iOS users — Apple’s privacy protocols do not allow much data transparency.
 That makes it tricky to track customers across touchpoints.
-And, then there is Intelligent Tracking Prevention (ITP), which adds to the challenges further by introducing stringent protocols.
+And then, there is Intelligent Tracking Prevention (ITP), which adds to the challenges further by introducing stringent protocols.

 c) Effective asset sharing across the organization